 Catalogs will contain the metadata you send us through ONIX or Treeline Biblio files.
 But what if you want to add more details, like reviews?
 Simply follow these steps.

-• Click the wrench and screwdriver on the right side of any title header:
+Next, click the tools icon on the right side of any title header:

 • Core Attributes